Waiting for Karma

 If recorded music is free and just a loss leader for live shows,

-are recording professionals an endangered species?
+then recording professionals are an endangered species. ( doomed? )

 About Vacancies